upload-interop/interface/README.md

 ### Why is there no _UploadCollection_ ?

 `$_GET` and `$_POST` user inputs are arbitrarily structured from interaction to interaction.
-Except for the terminating `files_array_item`, the `$_FILES` user inputs are likewise arbitrarily structured.
-An `uploads_array` is a representation of that arbitrary structure.
+Except for the terminating `upload_files_array_item`, the `$_FILES` user inputs are likewise arbitrarily structured.
+An `upload_struct_array` is a representation of that arbitrary structure.

 As with other user inputs, it is an application-specific concern to map those arbitrary structures to more well-defined ones, such as domain-specific collections.

 ### Why is it an _Upload*Struct*_ and not just an _Upload_ ?

 Upload-Interop wants to avoid _Interface_ suffixes, and wants to avoid making implementors use import aliases.
 Calling it an _Upload_ would mean any implementation also called _Upload_ would have to alias the interop interface.
-It is the difference between this less-prefereable alternative ...
+It is the difference between this less-preferable alternative ...

 ```php
 use UploadInterop\Interface\Upload as UploadInteropInterface;